spencer-shadley/completed-class/09-node-js/2-thursday/activities/24-Stu_Template_Literals/README.md

 ## Instructions

-- First create a music object following the comments in [Unsolved/index.js](Unsolved/index.js).
+- First create a music object in [Unsolved/index.js](Unsolved/index.js).

 - Then use template literal syntax to display your objects data.
 When you open `index.html` you should see the results if completed succesfully.